Sherman5A/apple-silicon/report/report.md

 the history and characteristics of other contemporary processor families, comparing them to Apple's M1 series.
 Information was sourced mainly through secondary literature, such as, academic reports, press releases, news articles.
-The report found a common reason for Apple's processor transitions, supply issues and dissatisfaction with processor performance or direction.
-Apple's move to in-house designs provides them with control over both issues.
+The report found two common reasons for Apple's processor transitions: supply issues and dissatisfaction with processor performance and direction.
+Apple's move to in-house designs allow control over both these issues.
 Furthermore, in-house processors suit Apple's control over hardware and software, achieving further vertical integration.